TristanKruse/TristanKruse/README.md

 Technologies: Python, PyTorch, Transformers, Custom Tokenizer, Git LFS
 Highlights: Created to address the limitations of general-purpose NLP models for engineering literature, EnginBERT is tailored for engineering-specific tasks, with a focus on precision in domain-specific vocabulary and concepts.

+### OmniChannel-RL
+A reinforcement learning framework for modeling returns and decision-making in omnichannel retail.
+The project leverages a Hierarchical Markov Decision Process (HMDP) and the Proximal Policy Optimization (PPO) algorithm to optimize ordering and allocation strategies for retailers operating online and offline channels with resellable returns.

+Repo: OmniChannel-RL
+Technologies: Python, TensorFlow, Keras, NumPy, Gym
+Highlights: Achieved a 3% reduction in total costs and up to a 17% increase in service levels.
+The model is based on the framework outlined in the paper J. Goedhart, R. Haijema, and R. Akkerman (2023), showcasing the potential of reinforcement learning in complex, hierarchical decision-making environments.

 ### Beer-Game-RL
 A reinforcement learning solution for the Supply Chain Beer Game.
 Modeled the game's supply chain dynamics in Python (NumPy, Pandas) and implemented Q-Learning to optimize ordering strategies.
 Achieved a 31% reduction in total costs by modifying the state space, demonstrating the potential of RL in supply chain optimization.